The FDA knew doctors were misusing powerful opioids, researchers say

 However, opioid makers have been accused of deliberately overselling their products.
 They have even been sued by many cities and states.

-Gottlieb said in a statement earlier this week that the program was working as intended.
+Gottlieb said in a statement earlier this week that the program had appeared to be working as intended.

 Several committee members expressed concern that one survey for the FDA showed that only about 77 percent of doctors, pharmacists and other professionals fully understood the restrictions on the TIRF opioid products.